-There are at least eight major problems with the Oparin-Haldane Hypothesis for the origin of life by chemical processes:
+We have seen that there are at least eight major problems with the Oparin-Haldane Hypothesis for the origin of life by chemical processes:

 - 1. Non-Oxygen atmosphere required.

 - 2. The Oxygen-Ultraviolet dilemma.

 - 3. The need for a sophisticated trapping mechanism.

 - 4. Nitrogen fixation.

 - 5. Optical isomers.

 - 6. The problem of chemistry.

 - 7. The DNA/Enzyme dilemma.

 - 8. Impermeability of the cell membrane.